 Powerful Problem Solving News and Events

 Math Forum Professional Development based on Powerful Problem Solving.
-This winter we will be offering the first of our two six-week online professional development courses focused on the book.
+This winter we will are offering the first of our two six-week online professional development courses focused on the book.
 Each week we will read one chapter of Powerful Problem Solving, try the activities, watch videos and look at student work, and discuss the themes of the chapter.
 Learn more about the course and register on our Professional Development pages.
 In April, we will offer Part 2, focused on Chapters 7 - 13.

 We're still writing!
 Max has been reflecting on and blogging about the activities from the book.
 Check out his blog post on Making a Peanut Butter and Jelly Sandwich